ropensci/hydroscoper/README.md

 <img src="man/figures/hydroscoper_hex.png" align="right" height="220"/>

-`hydroscoper` is an R interface to the Greek National Databank for Hydrological and Meteorological Information, [Hydroscope](http://www.hydroscope.gr/).
-Hydroscope is the result of long-standing efforts by numerous scientists from the Department of Water Resources and Environment of the National Technical University of Athens in collaboration with various companies and associations.
-It was implemented in three phases, funded by the Ministry of Development, Ministry of Environment and European Union.
+`hydroscoper` is an R interface to the Greek National Data Bank for Hydrological and Meteorological Information, [Hydroscope](http://www.hydroscope.gr/).
+Hydroscope is the result of long-standing efforts by numerous Greek scientists in collaboration with various companies and associations.
+It was implemented in three phases, funded by the Ministry of Development, the Ministry of Environment and Energy and the European Union.

 Hydroscope, provides several national data sources from various organisations via a web interface.
 Each participating organisation keeps